GrahamMacGregorBCGov/Implementation/Using_SMK/README.md

 5. Set up a GitHub repo which to transfer your SMK project and deploy application on Github pages.

 ## Windows System for Linux
-1. Install Windows system for linux to use on windows.
+- Install Windows system for linux to use on windows.
 - Start by reading the [WSL install on windows](<https://learn.microsoft.com/en-us/windows/wsl/install>)
-- At the bottom of your file explorer you will see Linux and numerous folders within Linux
+- When installed and started you will see bottom of your file explorer Linux and numerous folders within Linux
-- Under the home folder you can add additional folders to your liking.
-It is reccomened to make a SMK_Creations folder where you will make new applications and a Github folder whre you can manage Github folders that are cloned from github.
+- Under the home folder you can add additional folders to meet your needs.
+It is reccomened to make a SMK_Creations folder where you will make new applications and a Github folder whre you can manage Github folders that are cloned from GitHub.

 ## Install Simple Map kit (SMK) on WSL